amerre/Stock_trading/README.md

 This is a little website building in this [Udemy course](https://www.udemy.com/vuejs-2-the-complete-guide/).
 I learn a lot throughout this project, this is why I want to keep it here in order to refer sometimes.

+# Things to do on the app

+- Add documentation to the game's functionalities

 ## Built With

 - [Vue.js](https://vuejs.org/) - The web framework used